 A number of the original members who started the church in 1985 remain as active participants and there are many individuals and families who have maintained an active involvement in the church for over 30 years.

 The founding pastor of church@paravista was Roy Montgomery.
-Roy served the church as the Senior Pastor for 20 years, providing an effective and fruitful ministry.
-The church grew and flourished under Roy’s leadership, which functioned in co-operation with an Eldership Team, of which Roy was a member.
+Roy served the church as the Senior Pastor for 20 years.
 In 2005, Roy felt that it was time to step aside for the next generation of church leadership.

-As a result, Danny Lanthois was appointed as the Senior Pastor in 2005, after having effectively served as the Youth Pastor for 8 years.
-At this time, Luke Dahlenburg was appointed as the Youth Pastor.
-Danny’s effective leadership and pastoral influence enabled church@paravista to continue to flourish and to grow to become a congregation of some 200 members and participants.
+As a result, Danny Lanthois was appointed as the Senior Pastor in 2005, after having effectively served as the Youth Pastor for 8 years and Luke Dahlenburg was appointed as the Youth Pastor.
+Danny’s effective leadership and pastoral influence enabled church@paravista to continue to grow to become a congregation of some 200 members and participants.